pelayoarbues/quartz/content/notes/MacBook Pro preparation for SD training and inference.md

 ---
-title:  "MacBook Pro preparation for SD training and inference"
+title: MacBook Pro preparation for SD training and inference
 date: 2023-10-04
 tags:
   - permanent-note
+  - stablediffusion
 ---

 Preparing a working environment with Pytorch should be straightforward nowadays, but it's not as simple when dealing with ARM64 chips on Apple Devices.
 I admit I took some shortcuts and didn't use Docker Images (which goes against what I advocate at work) because I couldn't find reliable image sources for Kohya and Automatic1111 with Apple Silicon backends.